 Students are given real-world cases to receive hands-on experience in a supportive environment.
 Each class offers assignments and evaluating quizzes to measure the understanding, level and development of each student.
 Students will participate in labs throughout the program.

-A. Have technology experience but little or no legal background.
-We recommend:
+Recorded sessions: Have technology experience but little or no legal background.
+You can view:

 The Legal Process for Litigation Support Professionals: Civil Litigation for Geeks (3 Classes)